Inline hockey: Fights

 Fighting is prohibited in the rules.
 It does happen rarely, however.
 Players used to an ice hockey mentality fight to demoralize the opposing players while exciting their own, as well as settling personal scores.
 A fight will also break if one of the team's skilled players gets hit hard or someone gets hit by what the team perceives as a dirty hit.
 Amateur recreation level players who play strictly inline hockey never consider fisticuffs a legitimate behavior.
 The amateur game penalizes fisticuffs more harshly, as a player who receives a fighting major is also assessed at least a 10-minute misconduct penalty or a game misconduct penalty and suspension.
 Most local recreation leagues also suspend or ban players who engage in fights.

 Periods and overtime

 A professional game consists of two halves of twenty minutes each, the clock running only when the puck is in play.
 The teams change ends for the second half, and again at the start of each overtime played (playoffs only; same ends as the second half otherwise).
 Some leagues such as the American Inline Hockey League (AIHL), recreational leagues and children's leagues often play shorter games, generally with two shorter periods or three running clock periods of play.

 Various procedures are used if a game is tied.
 Some leagues and tournaments do not use an overtime, unless a "winner" must be determined, such as in tournament pool play and league regular season.
-Others will us either one, or a combination of; sudden death overtime periods, or penalty shootouts.
+Others will use either one, or a combination of; sudden death overtime periods, or penalty shootouts.
 Usually up to two 5-minute sudden death overtimes are played; if still tied, penalty shootouts.